ChamiLamelas/RL-Based-DNN-Scheduling-Adaptation/README.md

 # Reinforcement Learning Based Deep Neural Network Adaptation for Machine Learning Schedulers

-This file is written in markdown and is best viewed [on GitHub](https://github.com/ChamiLamelas/RL-Based-DNN-Scheduling-Adaptation/blob/main/README.md).
+This file is written in markdown and is best viewed on GitHub here: https://github.com/ChamiLamelas/RL-Based-DNN-Scheduling-Adaptation/blob/main/README.md.

 ## !!
 IMPORTANT !!